 Again, a “temporary adoption” is a misnomer.
 An adoption, in its very nature, is always permanent, as it involves a new family assuming legal guardianship of a child.
 If you place your baby or child for adoption, it will always be a permanent decision.
 You will not be able to regain parental rights to your child after choosing adoption.

 This does not mean that you won’t ever be able to see or contact your child again if you choose adoption.
-We always like to recommend at least some degree of openness, or communication, in an adoption.
+We always like to recommend at least some degree of openness and communication in an adoption.
 If a child’s birth parents and adoptive parents choose an open adoption, they will exchange identifying information and remain in contact throughout the rest of their lives.
 This might mean interacting through phone calls, emails, in-person visits and more.

 It’s also a possibility to pursue a semi-open adoption, which means that you’ll still receive updates on your child, but that you won’t have the adoptive family’s contact information or be able to directly contact them.
 In this case, an adoption professional would mediate contact between the two parties.